 Much of our staff has invested time and constructive involvement in global efforts to improve the well-being of others.
 From publications to important social movements, the ethnic studies department takes pride in making a positive impact at the university, the city and the world as a whole.

 Center for Applied Studies in American Ethnicity (CASAE) established.

 CASAE offers certificates in Native American, African American, Asian American/Pacific Islander, Chicano and Ethnic Studies through the American Ethnicity Interdisciplinary Studies Program.

-the department of Ethnic Studies offers and Ethnic Studies minor, major, and masters along with a major concentration in women’s studies, minor, and a graduate certificate in women’s studies.
+The Department of Ethnic Studies offers an ethnic studies minor, major, and master's along with a major concentration, minor, and a graduate certificate in women’s studies.